TheBestTvarynka/tbt/content/projects/crypto-helper/index.md

 ### Languages

 It's a fun story because I rewrote this tool two times.
-Firstly, I plan to make it very simple and start implementing using plain html/css/js (commit).
+Firstly, I plan to make it very simple and start implementing using plain html/css/js.
 Then I realized that it's hard to improve, maintain, and cause a lot of stupid bugs.
 The second choice was React.
 In the middle of the rewriting, I thought: why not write it in Rust?

 After some research, I decided to use the [Yew](https://github.com/yewstack/yew) framework.
 Basically, it's like React but for Rust.
 From my experience, I can tell that *yew* is a great framework to write web applications (SPAs) in Rust.
 It works well, has great documentation, and is easy to work with.
 I faced only one problem: styling.
 We don't have (so far) such convenient libraries as we have for React.